unicode-org/message-format-wg/exploration/code-mode-introducer.md

 As a translator, I don't want to have to learn special syntax to support features such as declarations.

 As a user, I want my messages to be robust.
+Minor edits and changes should not result in syntax errors.

 As a user, I want to be able to see which messages are complex at a glance and to parse messages into their component parts visually as easily as possible.